octimot/StoryToolkitAI/FEATURES.md

 ### Please report any other issues
-As mentioned, the tool is in a super raw state of development.
+As mentioned, the tool is in a raw state of development.
 Please report anything weird that you notice, and we'll look into it.

+To report any issues, please use the Issues tab here on Github: https://github.com/octimot/StoryToolkitAI/issues